-Our Director of Clinical Innovation; Rebecca Hoffmann-Frances, is a busy lady.
-Busy and very passionate about improving the lives of Maine kids who have experienced trauma.
+Our Director of Clinical Innovation, Rebecca Hoffmann-Frances, is very passionate about improving the lives of Maine kids who have experienced trauma.
 One of several researchers at the Center for Psychiatric Research (CPR), Rebecca is integrally involved in two programs that will soon become connected in a way that has not been attempted by any other healthcare system of our size in the entire country.
 It is truly groundbreaking.

 The Maine Children’s Trauma Response Initiative (MCTRI) is an MBH project that has trained over 250 clinicians in Trauma Focused Cognitive Behavioral Therapy (TF-CBT), meaning there are clinicians trained in every county in Maine.
 TF-CBT has been proven to help children who have experienced a traumatic event through individual and family therapy and teaching coping skills.
 “What we need to do now,” Rebecca says, “is understand the effectiveness of the model in a variety of settings and focus on implementation science – learning about the factors that support a clinician’s continued use of the model with fidelity.”